The CEEDA study

-- CEEDA report: A sector-wide synthesis of the experiences of emergency teaching and expectations for change which draws upon one-to-one interviews with thought leaders and practitioners in engineering education from across the world.
+- CEEDA report: A sector-wide synthesis of the experiences of emergency teaching and expectations for change to the sector, which draws upon one-to-one interviews with thought leaders and practitioners in engineering education from across the world.

 - CEEDA website: Case studies from selected universities to showcase best practices in remote collaborative learning and illustrate institutional responses to emergency teaching.

 CEEDA case studies are taken from the universities highlighted as world leaders in the 2018 MIT report on the global state of the art in engineering education.

 Each case study is divided into two parts: